griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 5. Tumor RNA-seq alignments (rnaseq/alignments/MarkedSorted.bam)
 6. Ensembl v 105 transcript annotations (Homo_sapiens.GRCh 38.
 105 .sorted.coding.gtf)

-Save the session file on storage 1 for others to use.
+Save the session file for others to use.
 Use this session to perform the following specific review activities and make note of the findings in the candidate review spreadsheet.

 - **Somatic variant review**: For any peptide candidate being considered for inclusion in the